Rethinking More Stuff

 The problem I perceived was that the air supply ductwork was rather convoluted and restricting; I felt that the system would be more efficient if I did away with the "kinks."
 So I fabricated a generous main trunk, off of which all of the individual vent ducts feed.
 Hopefully this will optimize performance, although there'd be no way to quantitatively compare "before and after"; I had to trust my instincts.
 The building inspector, for what it's worth, liked what he saw.

 Meanwhile, I moved the motion-activated porch light from one side to the other (above) so as to illuminate the porch and door better, and reduce the glare in visitors' eyes.
+But this light behaved so erratically that I wound up replacing it with a simple ceiling fixture that consistently comes on when someone approaches the porch (below).

 Modified Duct Bump-Out In the Office